mongodb-js/compass/release/README.md

    new version.
 If the old release is >= than the current one skips this step.
 3. Waits for a draft github release to be available.
 4. Prompts to publish the github release if not published.
-5. Waits for the release to be published.
+5. Waits for the github release to be published.